lmangani/litefs-duckdb-example/README.md

 This example is modified to use DuckDB instead of SQlite by leveraging the DuckDB sqlite extension and file format supporting read/write capabilities on the primary node and read-only on replicas.

 #### Usage
-Once the `/litefs` filesystem in mounted we can interact with it from DuckDB
+Once the `/litefs` filesystem is mounted we can use it from DuckDB
 ```sql
 --- Install the sqlite extension
 INSTALL sqlite; LOAD sqlite;